pypy/pypy/pypy/doc/windows.rst

 again, we should only make sure that the tests work on Win32, and that PyPy translates on Win64 and then run the (standard lib-python) tests.

-This should get you a translation of PyPy with ``-O2``, i.e. without the JIT.
+The goal here is to get a translation of PyPy with ``-O2`` with a minimal set of modules, starting with ``--no-allworkingmodules``.
 Check carefully the warnings of the C compiler at the end.
 I think that MSVC is "nice" in the sense that by default a lot of mismatches of integer sizes are reported as warnings.

-This should be your first long-term goal.
+Why first try to translate when the modules ``pypy/module/*/`` may need fixes too?
+The idea is that you really need to get a minimal translated PyPy, with the minimal amount of modules (this used to be with the ``--translationmodules`` option, if it still works).
+Then we have a Python interpreter, namely this minimal PyPy, which can run a full translation and which has the "correct" setting of ``sys.maxint`` and 64-bit integers.
+So once we get this minimal PyPy we can use it to translate a complete PyPy with less troubles.
+(We still need to review e.g. ``rffi.LONG`` / ``lltype.Signed`` issues, obviously.)

+Alternatively, you might try to hack CPython to have ints store a 64-bit number and ``sys.maxint`` be 2**63-1.
+This might be easier, and work as long as you don't try too hard to crash it because of the precision loss that undoubtedly occurs everywhere.
+Running the translation with such a hacked CPython would give the same effect as running it on top of the minimal PyPy described above.

 Happy hacking :-)